microsoft/ebpf-for-windows/docs/vm-setup.md

     4. When the Create Virtual Machine dialog appears, select "Windows 10 dev environment".
     5. Click the "Create Virtual Machine" button.
     6. Once that is complete click the "Edit Settings" button.
-    7. Select security, clear the "Enable Scure Boot" checkbox, and click OK.
+    7. Select security, clear the "Enable Secure Boot" checkbox, and click OK.
 (This is a prerequisite for enabling test signed binaries.)
     8. Click "Connect" and start the VM.